binjix/slackyTGguy/README.md

 ## how to set it up (for beginners)

-don't worry if you're not a tech whiz - we'll walk you through it step by step!
+don't worry if you're non technical  - this will walk you through it step by step!

 1. **get the stuff you need**
    - download and install [python](https://www.python.org/downloads/) (choose the latest version)